yiikou/test-tmp/README.md

 ## Hierarchy Graph
 ![Graph2](imgs/graph2.png)
-- This graph defines a workflow also to resolve an issue, though also implements a multi-agent manager to coordinate between an issue resolver agent (i.e. the graph from [CodeXRay Lite Documentation#Supervisor Graph]) and a reviewer agent, to review the result of the issue resolver agent, and also includes human feedback.
+- This graph defines a workflow also to resolve an issue, though also implements a multi-agent manager to coordinate between an issue resolver agent (i.e. the graph from [Lingxi  Documentation#Supervisor Graph]) and a reviewer agent, to review the result of the issue resolver agent, and also includes human feedback.
 - The graph is defined in the `hierarchy_graph` variable and contains the following three nodes:
 	1. `mam_node`: This node executes the multi-agent manager agent.
-	2. `issue_resolve_graph`: This node executes the issue resolver agent, combining all nodes and agents defined in [[CodeXRay Lite Documentation#Supervisor Graph]
+	2. `issue_resolve_graph`: This node executes the issue resolver agent, combining all nodes and agents defined in [Lingxi  Documentation#Supervisor Graph]
 	3. `reviewer_node`: This node executes the reviewer agent.

 # Development